mccallj57/LexToken/README.md

 ### Lexit

-LexToken users retain the `PauserRole` and can effectively shut down their LexToken in the event that they cannot reach consensus with LexDAO transactions.
-We nonetheless welcome users to call the `addPauser` function with the lexDAO Agent address (0x97103fda00a2b47EaC669568063C00e65866a633) and negotiate pausing services on [lexdao.chat](http://lexdao.chat/).
+LexToken users start with `PauserRole` and can effectively shut down their LexToken in the event that they cannot reach consensus with LexDAO transactions, freezing `lexDAOtransfer`.
 Further, pauser admin(s) can toggle LexDAO governance on-and-off by calling the following function:

     function lexDAOgovernance(string memory details, bool _lexDAOgoverned) public onlyPauser {
         lexDAOgoverned = _lexDAOgoverned; // pauser admin(s) adjust lexDAO governance